Dave-Sterry/Tap-Room/README.md

 * Custom styling.
 Jean Claude really wants this site to reflect his former career

 ## **Required for Use**
+ * An internet browser of your choice.
+I prefer Chrome
+ * A code editor of your choice.
+I use VSCode downloaded it [here](https://code.visualstudio.com/)

 ## **How to get this project**